 Read more: Castelli’s new Unlimited gravel range

-What’s best for gravel riding, lycra or causal?
+What’s best for gravel riding, lycra or casual?

 The best style of kit for gravel riding ultimately depends on two things; the situation and rider preference.
 You’ll tend to see most people in competitive gravel races wearing aerodynamic lycra kit much like road cycling, whereas for multi-day bikepacking trips many riders opt for loose-fit casual gear.